 In Duluth, the Christmas City Express departs from the Fitger’s shopping complex and chugs along Lake Superior to the Duluth Depot.
 While onboard, guests will enjoy carolers, hear a holiday story and have the opportunity to visit Santa.
 The Christmas City Express runs weekends in November and December.

 Many Minnesota families have fond memories of visiting Holidazzle in downtown Minneapolis.
 The reimagined festival is now just a few minutes away in Loring Park.
 With heated tents, food booths, festive drinks and more, it’s a great spot to spend a few hours getting into the holiday spirit.
 Find Minnesota-made treasures from local artisans, see a holiday movie under the stars and enjoy the fireworks.
 Holidazzle is open Thursdays through Sundays, Nov.
-23 - Dec.
-23.
+29 - Dec.
+22.

-Holiday Treats & Sweets
+4. Holiday Treats & Sweets

-European Christmas Markets
+5. European Christmas Markets

-Historic Home Tours
+6. Historic Home Tours

 The halls of Minnesota’s historic homes are decked for the holidays.
 Tour the Mayowood Mansion in Rochester or Hubbard House in Mankato, see 25 decorated trees at Glensheen in Duluth, or experience what the holidays were like 100 years ago at the Charles A. Lindbergh House and Museum in Little Falls.

-Main Street Shopping
+8. Main Street Shopping

 Stroll through some of Minnesota’s most charming downtowns, find one-of-a-kind gifts from local shops and partake in festive holiday fun at Nisswa’s annual City of Lights Celebration on Nov.
 23. There will be fireworks, food vendors, live music and more.

 9. You-Pick Christmas Tree Farms

 Channel your inner Clark Griswold and visit one of Minnesota’s you-pick Christmas tree farms.
 This outing is not only fun, but it’s good for the environment.
 For every tree harvested for the holidays, farmers plant an average of one to three seedlings in its place.
-Each farm features its own personality, from quiet and peaceful to bustling holiday hubs with sleigh rides, family crafts, Santa Claus meet-and-greets and more.

 The St. Olaf Christmas Festival is one of the oldest Christmas musical celebrations in the United States.
 It dates back to 1912 and features more than 500 student musicians and the St. Olaf Orchestra.